Aditya-23/University-Application-Portal/Readme.md

 ## 📜 User Requirements

-Note: Italicized requirements are for later stage
+Note: Italicized requirements are not for MVP

 **As a Student I should be able to:**
 1. Sign up to the portal